automationhacks/automationhacks/README.md

 ## 👨🏻‍💻 Who am I

-I have a strong passion for Test engineering and automation and am a polyglot programmer who loves to code in Kotlin, Python, and Java to build scalable test automation frameworks and utilities which solve testing and automation problems.
+- I have a strong passion for Test engineering and automation and am a polyglot programmer who loves to code in Kotlin, Python, and Java
+- Love building scalable test automation frameworks and utilities which solve testing and automation problems.

-I believe in understanding and testing at all the layers of the stack and have worked with Web, Mobile, and Backend systems throughout my career across different domains.
-Currently I work as a **Senior Software Engineer in Test (SET)** at [Gojek](https://www.gojek.io/), one of the biggest providers of _on-demand logistics, ride-hailing, food delivery, and payment services_ in Southeast Asia.
+- I believe in understanding and testing at all the layers of the stack and have worked with Web, Mobile, and Backend systems throughout my career across different domains.
+- Currently I work as a **Senior Software Engineer in Test (SET)** at [Gojek](https://www.gojek.io/), one of the biggest providers of _on-demand logistics, ride-hailing, food delivery, and payment services_ in Southeast Asia.

 ## 🌱 I’m currently learning about ...